 What Is Vision Therapy?

-Vision therapy is a doctor-supervised, non-surgical, and customized program of visual activities designed to correct certain vision problems and/or improve visual skills.
+Vision therapy is a doctor-supervised, non-surgical, and customized program of visual exercises and activities designed to correct certain vision problems and/or improve visual skills.
 It’s also referred to as:

 - Visual Training

 - Orthoptics (not entirely accurate)

 Vision therapy is similar to physical therapy.
 It integrates visual acuity (20/20) and binocular function plus detailed brain function activities that collectively control thousands of components of our entire body’s coordinated actions.
 Your visual system is your steering system.
 Vision therapy helps to enhance the ability of the visual system to more precisely orchestrate the entire body’s activities.

 When a visual problem is identified, optometric vision therapy and therapeutic lenses are utilized to address the specific needs of the patient.
 Vision therapy is a sequence of therapy procedures that are individually prescribed and monitored by Dr. Taddese to develop efficient visual skills and visual processing.